 The amount of times a specific keyword appears on a page.
 Monitoring keyword density is no longer considered important, but it is a good idea to make sure targeted keywords appear naturally on pages where one wants them to rank.

 Google began stripping specific keyword information from organic referrals following their move to secured search.
 This makes it much more difficult to discern high-conversion keywords.

-The process of identifying desired relevant/profitable keywords to target with SEO and PPC campaigns.
+The process of identifying desired relevant/profitable keywords to target with SEO, paid search and PPC campaigns.